 How do I turn on the various appliances that were shut off?

 When it comes time to get the gas appliances up and running again it can prove to be a little tricky, depending on the type of appliance, the make, and model.
 If you still have the owner’s operation manual it would be wise to refer to it when starting the appliance again.

 Some gas appliances have a “pilot light” that needs to be lit.
 The newer models often have an electric “ignitor” that ignites the gas when the appliance is turned on.

 Our gas water heater has a button you push down while putting a match or other lighting source next to the gas line at the bottom of the heater.
 The key here is to follow the instructions from the manual, those that are printed on the side of the appliance, or get some professional help if you are having difficulty figuring things out.
 Gas is nothing to take lightly or fool with if you are not familiar with how a particular unit works.
 If in doubt, get some expert help.

 Here’s the deal, please show your family members how to turn off the water to your house.
 If they are older, show them where the gas line valves are.
 Let’s be prepared before we need to be.
 May God bless this world, Linda

 P.S.
-Please check your carbon monoxide and smoke alarms.
+Please check your carbon monoxide and smoke alarms at least annually.
+We always put brand new batteries in ours on New Years Day, it’s just a tradition we’ve had for years.
 Change them out if they are too old, or replace their batteries if that’s all that’s needed.